huggingface/datasets/docs/source/index.rst

 The documentation is organized in five parts:

-- **GET STARTED** contains a quick tour, the installation instructions and some useful information about our philosophy and a glossary.
+- **GET STARTED** contains a quick tour and the installation instructions.
+- **USING DATASETS** contains general tutorials on how to use and contribute to the datasets in the library.
-- **RESEARCH** focuses on tutorials that have less to do with how to use the library but more about general resarch in transformers model
+- **USING METRICS** contains general tutorials on how to use and contribute to the metrics in the library.
+- **ADVANCED GUIDES** contains more advanced guides that are more specific to a part of the library.
 - **PACKAGE REFERENCE** contains the documentation of each public class and function.

 .. toctree::